OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory-b2c/active-directory-b2c-devquickstarts-api-node.md

 function createTask(req, res, next) {

-    // Resitify currently has a bug which doesn't allow you to set default headers
+    // Resitify currently has a bug which doesn't allow you tooset default headers
-    // This headers comply with CORS and allow us to mongodbServer our response to any origin
+    // This headers comply with CORS and allow us toomongodbServer our response tooany origin

     res.header("Access-Control-Allow-Origin", "*");
     res.header("Access-Control-Allow-Headers", "X-Requested-With");

-    // Create a new task model, fill it up and save it to Mongodb var _task = new Task();
+    // Create a new task model, fill it up and save it tooMongodb var _task = new Task();

     if (!req.params.Text) {